Fraccas/WebtoonColorizer/README.md

     Re-slice to 800x1280 output
 ```

-The colorization uses the OpenAI Responses API with GPT-5.2 and the `image_generation` tool — the same pipeline that powers ChatGPT's image generation.
-The model sees and understands each panel before generating the colorized version.
+The colorization uses the OpenAI Responses API with GPT-4.1 as the orchestrating model and gpt-image-1.5 (via the `image_generation` tool) for image editing.
+The `action: "edit"` parameter ensures the original art is preserved — only color is added.
+The `input_fidelity: "high"` parameter preserves fine details like faces, line art, and composition.

 ## Limitations

 - Requires clear black panel dividers for optimal splitting.
 Continuous scenes without any dark bands will be treated as a single segment.
-- Very tall segments (over 4000px) are automatically scaled down before sending to the API, then scaled back up.
-Minor quality loss is possible.
+- Segments are padded to fit API-supported aspect ratios (1:1, 2:3, 3:2).
+Very unusual aspect ratios will have more padding, but content is always preserved.
 - Colorization quality depends on the AI model.
 Some artistic interpretation is inherent.
-- API costs scale with the number of segments detected (not the number of input slices).
+- API costs scale with the number of non-blank segments detected (blank segments are skipped).

 ## Project Structure